As participants complete your live maze, you’ll start seeing insights in the Results dashboard.

 Metadata

-Maze automatically records general metadata for each tester: browser type and version, language, etc. You can record custom metadata for every tester by attaching parameters to your maze URL.
+You can also record your own custom metadata for every participant by attaching parameters to your maze URL.

 Responses

-You can view results from each tester who took your maze from the beginning until the end of their session.
+You can view results from each participant who took your maze from the beginning until the end of their session.
 This helps you understand what a particular person did, and associate mission results with question answers.

 Filter your results

-When reviewing your results, it can be helpful to refine the data you're seeing to help you answer specific questions.
-Filters allow you to narrow down your results data based on responses to specific blocks.
+When reviewing your results, it can be helpful to refine the data to help you answer specific questions.

 Learn more about results filtering